 When you arrive at our curbside tent:

-- Please plan to arrive during your prearranged pick–up window.
-Text or call the location to announce your arrival.
+• Please plan to arrive during your prearranged pick-up window.
+Call the location to announce your arrival.
 You may be asked to verify a piece of personal information to determine identity.

 Plans are also underway for a 1-day county-wide book collection event to return your borrowed items, which would take place at multiple libraries in mid-June.
 Additional information will be shared soon.